idealconceptz/test1/README.md

 - Define a theme with CSS/SCSS classes to provide consistency of the UI
 - Slight refactor - look for redundancies and overcomplication
 - Security could always be better - not essential for an MVP, but I'd look at upgrading LitAPI's intercation to Enhanced security using HMAC signatures with public and private key pairs.
-- Define the data fetchin gand caching strategy for the app
+- Define the data fetching and caching strategy for the app

 ## Collaboration with Non-Technical Founders